 Does your curriculum consist mainly of eLearning, or instructor-led training classes followed by an assessment?
 How is that working for you and your learners?

-Most employee learning programs teach a mix of skills, knowledge, processes, procedures, compliance issues, onboarding, and other organization-specific information.
+Most employee learning programs teach a mix of skills, knowledge, processes, procedures, and provide compliance, orientation, onboarding, and other organization-specific types of training.
 Consider the performance-based outcome that the employee is expected to achieve and use your knowledge of adult learning theory to select the method that best aligns to your performance needs.

 For example, a new hire in an Accounts Payable role may need to be able to use your accounting software to enter and reconcile invoices.
 An experiential learning approach (in a training or sandbox environment) will allow learners to apply their knowledge and skills of the software in a realistic way.